Winter Garden carjacking, ATM robbery | WFTV

 “He approached the victim apparently something transpired with that.
 The victim was shot,” he said.

-After the shooting, the victim drove himself to the Wawa across the street where he got help, police said.
+The victim was shot twice, and then drove himself to the Wawa across the street where he got help, police said.

+Police said the crook then went to a nearby 7-Eleven where he failed to steal a van that was unlocked.

 Read: Firefighters: Daytona Beach apartments destroyed by fire caused by cigarette

-Shortly after the first incident, the culprit carjacked another man in the nearby Walgreen’s parking lot, leaving his clothes behind, police said.
+Shortly after the first incident, the culprit carjacked a woman in the nearby Walgreen’s parking lot, leaving his clothes behind and a pair of glasses, police said.

 "We believe it was the suspect’s clothing,” Dawkins said.
 "So, he may have taken some clothes off and then took off.
 It's unknown at this point and time."